 There are a few options for international travelers.
 Flights can be booked to St. Vincent Argyle International Airport (AIA).
-After your arrival, a taxi will carry you to the ferry dock (allow 1 hour) where you can take a ferry over to Bequia.
+After your arrival, a taxi will take you to the ferry dock (allow 1 hour) where you can take a ferry over to Bequia.

 Bequia's Regatta is famous for its unique blend of local double-ender racing, yacht racing, shore side activities and Bequia hospitality.
 I...